TL;DR

 2. Premium Granola

-Premium Granola’s landing page is a bright and bold page that uses white space to focus on the product information.
-Users can scroll through vibrant product images and hear directly from the owner at the bottom of the page.
+Premium Granola runs a bright, bold page that uses white space to spotlight the product.
+Visitors scroll through vibrant images and hear directly from the owner near the bottom.

 Why it works: